KrisKringle1/local-sports/README.md

 # local-sports-leagues
-A web app for athletes who want to find local sports leagues
+A web app for athletes who want to find local pick-up sporting events.